-The faculty in the Division of Arts and Sciences are committed primarily to the enrichment of your intellect.
+The faculty in the College of Arts and Sciences are committed primarily to the enrichment of your intellect.
 This commitment is exemplified by the rigorous study of great literature, math, natural and social sciences, art, drama, philosophy, religious studies, languages, history and music.
 The faculty in the Arts and Sciences do not take lightly their charge to educate the whole person.
 Indeed, the men and women who comprise our faculty have big plans for you; they will nurture a love of learning that will last a lifetime!

 The Le Moyne faculty are themselves passionate learners.
 They strive continually to contribute to the disciplines in which they were trained.
 Perhaps more importantly, their research energizes their teaching, and, hopefully, this in turn will get you excited about your education.

 You can expect our faculty to teach you how to think critically, analyze and interpret data, and write and speak effectively.
 Your professors in the Arts and Sciences will teach you to develop connections among disciplines, and how to become an engaged, thoughtful citizen of the global community.
 In short, we have great expectations for you because a distinctive Jesuit education could never mean anything less.

 Dean of Arts & Sciences

 The Madden School of Business of Le Moyne College strives for excellence through a carefully constructed business core curriculum and selected majors that provide a strong grounding in broad-based fundamental business knowledge and skills to prepare students for meaningful and productive careers as managers and professionals.